ShrikeGames/commander_gpt/README.md

 - `openai_model_name`: What OpenAI model to use, EG: gpt-4o.
 - `input_voice_start_button`: The key defined to start the microphone recording of your prompt.
 Must be a pynput KeyCode.
 For special keys this is like `Key.home` but for regular keys it will just be `a` or `1`.
 Does not recgonize numpad keys.
 - `input_voice_end_button`: The key defined to stop recording the microphone and to trigger sending the result to OpenAI.
 Same limitations as above.
-- `input_voice_start_button_with_screenshot`: The key defined to toggle sending a screenshot alongside your recorded prompt from the microphone.
-Same limitations as above.
-- `screen_shot_enabled`: When starting the app up it will default to having screenshots being enabled if true, or disabled if false.
-Relates to above.
 - `monitor_to_screenshot`: When sending a screenshot this is the monitor id (EG: 1) to take the screenshot from.
 Everything on that monitor will be included.
 - `history`: A dictionary of keys containing configurations for the chat history.
   - EG: